zulip/zulip/docs/subsystems/email.md

 have limited CSS functionality, autolinkify things, and otherwise mutate the HTML email one can see previewed on `/emails`.

-To do this sort of testing, you need to setup an outgoing SMTP provider.
+To do this sort of testing, you need to set up an outgoing SMTP provider.
 Our production advice for [Gmail](../production/email.html#using-gmail-for-outgoing-email) and [transactional email